arelyx/prerecs/README.md

 - Reads every file under `yoink/courses/`
 - Parses deterministic fields (id, name, description, credits, rawRequirements)
-- Calls Gemini Flash Lite in batches to interpret prerequisite logic
+- Calls Gemini Flash in batches to interpret prerequisite logic
 - Writes structured department files to `yoink/structuredCourses/`

+Notes:
+- This script takes awhile!
+I recommend running it in the background in something like a `tmux` session.
+- Running the LLM pipeline myself, I burned ~$2.5 in Gemini API credits, just an fyi.
+-

 ### Single-Department Runs